Who is behind this??

 The correct answer is: False

 Severe memory loss or dementia of any kind (including Alzheimer’s) is no longer considered a natural side effect of aging.
-The severe memory loss and other symptoms of Alzheimer’s, like agitation, anxiety and delusions, are in a different class than the occasional memory lapses we may encounter as we grow older.
+The severe memory loss and other symptoms of Alzheimer’s, like agitation, anxiety, and delusions, are in a different class than the occasional memory lapses we may encounter as we grow older There can potentially be some products or supplements that one can use in order to fight against their likelihood of developing the disease, for instance, the likes of these Private label Lion’s Mane Capsules and many other alternative medicines can be tried and tested.
 Though researchers haven’t pinpointed the cause of Alzheimer’s yet, they have identified physical changes in the brains of Alzheimer’s patients that aren’t found in the brains of those not suffering from the disease.

 2) Which of the following is the most important risk factor for developing late-onset Alzheimer’s disease?